eclipse-platform/.github/profile/README.md

 [Pull requests](https://github.com/pulls?user=eclipse-platform) |
 [Issues](https://github.com/issues?user=eclipse-platform)

+Eclipse Platform is a comprehensive set of frameworks and common services that collectively provide a powerful software development infrastructure.
+It serves as the base framework for the [Eclipse integrated development environment IDE](https://www.eclipse.org/eclipseide/) and many other rich client applications.

-Eclipse Platform defines the set of frameworks and common services that collectively make up infrastructure required to support the use of Eclipse as a component model, as a Rich Client Platform (RCP) and as a comprehensive tool integration platform.
-These services and frameworks include a standard workbench user interface model and portable native widget toolkit, a project model for managing resources, automatic resource delta management for incremental compilers and builders, language-independent debug infrastructure, and infrastructure for distributed multi-user versioned resource management.
+The platform includes a wide range of frameworks and common services that are essential to supporting the use of Eclipse as a component model.
+These services include a standard workbench user interface model and a portable native widget toolkit, which ensure that the user interface of Eclipse is consistent across different platforms.
+The project model allows for the management of resources and enables automatic resource delta management for incremental compilers and builders.

-It is the base framework for the [Eclipse IDE](https://www.eclipse.org/eclipseide/) and many other applications.
+Eclipse Platform also provides a language-independent debug infrastructure that enables developers to debug programs written in different languages.
+Additionally, the platform includes infrastructure for distributed multi-user versioned resource management, which allows for collaborative development and version control of resources.

+Overall, Eclipse Platform is an essential set of tools and services for developers who need a robust and flexible platform for building complex software applications.
+Its comprehensive set of frameworks and common services ensure that developers can create high-quality software that meets the needs of their users.
+As the base framework for the Eclipse IDE and many other rich client applications, Eclipse Platform has a proven track record of providing a stable and reliable development platform that supports the creation of powerful software applications.

 ![workbench](https://raw.githubusercontent.com/eclipse-platform/eclipse.platform.common/master/bundles/org.eclipse.platform.doc.isv/guide/images/workbench.png)